-Patricia's metals are an outgrowth of her larger wall relief sculptures.
-Part of the challenge of the medium is achieving integrity and dignity while working with a reduced scale.
-Her art works speak of a strength and power which people gravitate toward.
+The metals are an outgrowth of the larger painting and wall relief sculptures.
+Part of the challenge of the jewelry is achieving integrity and dignity while working with a reduced scale.

 The work of Patricia L. Phillips has been featured in numerous solo, two-person and juried group exhibitions throughout the eastern United States including six one-person shows in New-York City.
-Patricia's March 2000 show at the Walter Wickiser Gallery in NY has given was given a favorable review in Art News.
+One of the shows at the Walter Wickiser Gallery in NY was given a favorable review in Art News.
 Ms. Phillips holds a Masters of Fine Art from Florida State University with a focus on painting and sculpture.
-Patricia serves on the Florida Arts Counsel and has appeared as a guest speaker for them.
+Patricia served on the Florida Arts Counsel and has appeared as a guest speaker for them.
 She has participated on the Visual Arts Center of Panama City Board of Directors and served as Exhibition Chairman for five years.

 She has judged and juried numerous select art shows in Florida.
 While her work focuses on jewelry, painting and sculpture, she has a diverse background in the crafts and art history.
 She has taught art history and the crafts including metalsmithing on the college level for sixteen years.
 She is a participating member of the Florida Society of Goldsmiths.